Jedwabne

-Jedwabne ([jed'vabne]; יעדוואבנע, Yedvabna) is a town in northeast Poland, in Łomża County of Podlaskie Voivodeship, with 1,942 inhabitants (2002).
-It is notable for the Jedwabne pogrom of 10 July 1941, during the World War II German occupation of Poland.
+Jedwabne ([jed'vabne]; יעדוואבנע, Yedvabna) is a town in northeastern Poland, in Łomża County of Podlaskie Voivodeship, with 1,942 inhabitants (2002).

 History

-First mentioned in 1455 records, on 17 July 1736 Jedwabne received city rights from Poland's King August III, including the privilege of holding weekly Sunday markets and five country fairs a year.
+First mentioned in 1455 records, on 17 July 1736 Jedwabne received town rights from King Augustus III of Poland, including the privilege of holding weekly Sunday markets and five country fairs a year.
 A wooden Catholic church with two steeples was built in 1737–1738, and a synagogue around 1770.
 The Jedwabne synagogue was a fine example of the unique Polish Jewish architectural tradition of wooden synagogues.

+In the Third Partition of Poland in 1795, it was annexed by Kingdom of Prussia.
+In 1807, it was regained by Poles and included within the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, it became part of Russian-controlled Congress Poland.

 At the end of the 18th century, new textile factories opened.
 In 1851 there were as many as 17 weaving establishments employing 36 workers in the town.
-In terms of its cloth production, Jedwabne was already the eleventh-largest manufacturing centre in the Kingdom of Poland.
+In terms of its cloth production, Jedwabne was already the eleventh-largest manufacturing centre in Congress Poland.
 By 1862, 11 mechanical and 13 manual weaving machines had been installed at Jedwabne.
 The town's cloth production fell into decline only after the January Uprising of 1863, due to Russian repression against Polish and Jewish entrepreneurs.
 The town was the center of a large Jewish community with a population in 1900 of 1,941.

+Following World War I, Poland regained independence and control of the town.